shur1m/one_brain_cell/README.md

-# one_brain_cell
+# One Brain Cell
- A flashcard app for your single brain cell.
-Keep it up and we might have two.
+A flashcard app for single celled organisms.
+Written for iOS with flutter and a good sense of humor.